Prism was not worried about Ember, not in the least.

 "What do you mean?"

 Ember felt the trap.
-She could sense it.
+Indeed, she could sense it.

 Something about this feels wrong…